-Team alignment is one of the most important, but most difficult tasks to accomplish.
+Team alignment is one of the most essential but most demanding tasks.

-The balancing act of prioritizing can be tricky, which is why we have created an alignment matrix so you can see where your Cross Functional Team aligns the priorities organically.
+The balancing act of prioritizing can be tricky.
+That is why we have created an alignment matrix to see where your cross-functional team aligns the priorities organically.

-Once you have the alignment of your team down pat (thanks Chisel!), it’s vital to focus on the wins.
+Once you have the alignment of your team put down (thanks to Chisel), it’s vital to focus on the wins.

-No matter how big or small a priority may be, anything that’s completed deserves some level of acknowledgement by the stakeholders.
+No matter how big or small a priority may be, anything that you complete deserves some level of acknowledgment by the stakeholders.